ejmahler/RustFFT/README.md

 ### AArch64

 On AArch64, the `neon` feature enables compilation of Neon-accelerated code.
 This requires rustc 1.61 or newer, and is enabled by default.
-If this feature is disabled, rustc 1.37 or newer is required.

 On other platforms than AArch64, this feature does nothing and RustFFT will behave like it is not set.

 ### WebAssembly

 The feature `wasm_simd` is disabled by default.
-If compiled to WASM, this feature enables compilation of WASM SIMD accelerated code.
+On the WASM platform, this feature enables compilation of WASM SIMD accelerated code.
-To compile with `wasm_simd`, you need rustc v1.54.0 or newer and a [browser or runtime which supports `fixed-width SIMD`](https://webassembly.org/roadmap/).
+To compile with `wasm_simd`, you need rustc v1.61.0 or newer and a [browser or runtime which supports `fixed-width SIMD`](https://webassembly.org/roadmap/).
 If you run your SIMD accelerated code on an unsupported platform, WebAssembly will specify a [trap](https://webassembly.github.io/spec/core/intro/overview.html#trap) leading to immediate execution cancelation.

-If RustFFT is not compiled to wasm32, this feature will be ignored and RustFFT will behave like it is not set.
+On other platforms than WASM, this feature does nothing and RustFFT will behave like it is not set.

 ## Stability/Future Breaking Changes